 Heml

-Heml is the Historical Event Markup and Linking Project, centered at the Dept. of Classics, Mount Allison University under the direction of Professor Bruce Robertson.
-It hosts projects pertaining to generalized visualization and markup tools for history, as well as web-based technologies for language learning and study.
+Heml.org, originally the 'Historical Event Markup and Linking' Project, is centered at the Dept. of Classics, Mount Allison University under the direction of Professor Bruce Robertson.
+It hosts his projects, including: OCR technologies for Classical languages; generalized visualization and markup tools for history; and web-based technologies for language learning and study.

 Quercei: Easy Treebanking